nullromo/kylekovacs/blog/commander-primer/README.md

 | ![Swords to Plowshares][Swords to Plowshares] | ![Rapid Hybridization][Rapid Hybridization] | ![Banishing Light][Banishing Light] |

 It's also a good idea to have some artifact and enchantment removal.
-Good cards are ones that are versitile, so anything that says "target permanent" like Vindicate or Anguished Unmaking is good.
+Good cards are ones that are versatile, so anything that says "target permanent" like Vindicate or Anguished Unmaking is good.
 Cards like Violent Ultimatum and Decimate are good because they can hit multiple things at once.
 Modal removal spells like Crush Contraband and Casualties of War are even better because you